 In order to assist the citizens of the Commonwealth of Kentucky, we have provided information on how to contact coroners and find answers to frequently asked questions about our professional services.
 Coroners can also find information and sign up for training programs through the Department of Criminal Justice Training.

-This compares to Calendar Year 2010 with 9,566 coroner death investigations and 2,452 autopsies, and Calendar Year 2009 with 8,953 coroner death investigations and 2,373 autopsies.
+Calendar Year 2009 with 8,953 coroner death investigations and 2,373 autopsies.

 The death investigation system in Kentucky is a cooperative effort among and between county coroners' offices and the State Medical Examiner's Office.
 In the Commonwealth of Kentucky, coroners and deputy coroners have the full power and authority of peace officers and they investigate the cause and manner of all deaths that are defined as coroner's cases by KRS 72.405.

 The 2016 Coroner's Training schedule is now posted on the CORONER TRAINING page.
 This year's schedule presents a wide-ranging and comprehensive curriculum encompassing a total of 14 classes, on 12 subjects, and in 7 locations scattered across Kentucky.

 Some points to consider include:

 Somerset has been added as a training site convenient for those Coroners and Deputy Coroners in Southern and Southeastern Kentucky.